 - Do not ask your child to keep secrets for you.

 90% of abuse happens from a trusted adult in a teen’s life.
 1 in 4 girls and 1 in 6 boys are at risk.
-Ways you can discourage abuse from other adults is by being unpredictable to other adults in your teen’s life.
+You can discourage abuse from other adults by being unpredictable to other adults in your teen’s life.
 This can look like…

 - Showing up early to pick your child up from a sport or activity